What to expect

 - Using Python to build web scrapers

-We will walk you through every one of these objectives.
+We walk you through every one of these objectives.

 We just want you to get your foundations grounded.

 There is a final project, which can be on anything you wish.
-Through the community, or coaching, we gladly help you get closer to your tech goals.
+Through the community, or coaching, we gladly help you get closer to your tech goals; even if that just means beinga ble to better define what those goals might be.

 Outlined below are four primary steps that will be taken to attain a basic foundation of web development knowledge.